frankligy/SNAF/README.md

 # Citation

 SNAF will be published in AACR annual meeting 2022 proceedings and Cancer Research Supplemental.
-Before the above two go into public, please cite this GitHub repository if you find this useful for your reference.
+Before the above two go into public, please cite this GitHub repository if you find this useful for your research.

 # Contact